rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 }
 ```
 Be careful when removing the text decoration on anchors since users often depend on the underline to denote hyperlinks.

+This is useful for removing hyperlink underlines from nav bars, a place where it's obvious a hyperlink is present and where we want to add our own formatting to the text.